AbinashBishoyi/zegoggl.es/_posts/2011-01-31-analysing-android-error-reports-using-the-google-visualisation-api.markdown

 spreadsheet.
 It is an important tool especially given the limitation of Google's built-in error reporting (Android market aps / 2.2+ only).

-So with ACRA in place ou can easily check all error reports, inspect stack traces and so on.
+So with ACRA in place you can easily check all error reports, inspect stack traces and so on.

 What's missing however is the big picture - are there more crashes on Android 1.x